 It’s really important to keep you meadow area cut short from late summer to spring for Yellow Rattle to self seed successfully.

-So now you’ve done everything we recommended in Part One and you’re ready to plant your plugs or seeds – this is the optimum time for it.
+So now you’ve done everything we recommended in Part One to make your own wildflower meadow.
+You’re ready to plant your plugs or seeds – this is the optimum time for it.
 Whichever tactic you’re using, there is one super-mission-critical guideline to follow when establishing and managing your meadow area: if in doubt, use common sense; ask yourself what happens in nature and mimic it.

 6 Months Later…